 - Check with your host center location to see if there are specific housing assignment forms you need to use.
 If not, an Excel spreadsheet is a very easy way to organize your guests into rooms.

 - Make sure your guests are up-front about specific rooming needs they may have.
-Handicapped rooms, first floor rooms, rooms near exits or adjoining rooms might be requested.
+Accessible rooms, first floor rooms, rooms near exits or adjoining rooms might be requested.
 These needs must be shared with the host location, as well, as soon as you are made aware of them.
 There is often no guarantee for these specific rooms as there are limited types available, but if you make them aware early, the chances for meeting these requests are greater.

 - Know what room types you have and clearly communicate this with your guests.
 Four guests to a room could mean a number of different configurations – two sets of bunkbeds, two queen beds, four single beds, etc. Women and senior adults typically do not want to use a top bunk.
 Men often prefer a bed to themselves.
 Know your audience and adjust your room assignments accordingly.
 If someone is adamant about having a room to himself or herself, offer this to them if there is availability at an increased cost to cover the remainder of the room.